Published: November 2004

 A profitable History

 Antoinette Allocca was an entrepreneur from an early age.
 Raised by a single mother in Long Beach, NY, Antoinette was the oldest of five children.
 Her first venture was created at age eight when she recruited her siblings to shovel snow for neighbors to earn extra money.
-Antoinette would knock on neighbor’s doors and ask if they wanted their driveways and sidewalks shoveled for $4.
+In addition, Antoinette knocked on neighbor’s doors and ask if they wanted their driveways and sidewalks shoveled for $4.

 After earning a Bachelor of Science degree in marketing from Hofstra University, Antoinette worked as a salesperson for companies such as Burlington Industries and Vital Software Company in Manhattan.
 She quickly became the top sales producer at Vital, and later proved her managerial prowess by launching and managing the company’s technical writing division.